Programmer’s Guide

 def perform

-# Will be called every night at midnight UTC
+# Called every night at midnight UTC

 end